justlask/Pagination/README.md

 #### Routing
   1. "by" is required, if by is undefined an error message is delivered stating that by is required and the only valid options are `id` or `name`
   2. if "by" is anything other than `id` or `name` an error message is delivered stating the same.
-  3. if they enter a valid query:<br>
+  3. if they enter a valid query:

-    1. handle a case for max, setting default to 50 if undefined
+    handle a case for max, setting default to 50 if undefined

-    2. handle ascending/descending, if undefined using ascending<br>
+    handle ascending/descending, if undefined using ascending

-    3. handle page number, the number given or 1 if undefined<br>
+    handle page number, the number given or 1 if undefined

-    4. handle starts and ends: <br>
+  4. handle starts and ends:

-        1. initalize an empty object `variables` which will then be passed into the find query if start/end are undefined.
+        initalize an empty object `variables` which will then be passed into the find query if start/end are undefined.

-        2. a few cases to modify the query depending on start/end combinations.<br>
+        a few cases to modify the query depending on start/end combinations.
   5. handle the search and pagination